Gamma Cassiopeiae: Companions

-Gamma Cassiopeiae has three faint companions, listed in double star catalogues as components B, C, and D. Star B is about 2 arc-seconds distant and magnitude 11, and has a similar space velocity to the bright primary, making it likely to be physically associated.
-Component C is magnitude 13, nearly an arc-minute distant, and is listed in Gaia Early Data Release 3 as having a very different proper motion and being much more distant than Gamma Cassiopeiae.
-Finally, component D, about 21 arc-minutes distant, is the naked-eye star HR 266 (HD 5408), itself a quadruple system.
+Gamma Cassiopeiae has three visible companions, listed in double star catalogues as components B, C, and D. Star B is about 2 arc-seconds distant and magnitude 11, and has a similar space velocity to the bright primary, making it likely to be physically associated.
+An orbit would take over a thousand years.
+Component C is magnitude 13, nearly an arc-minute distant, and is listed in Gaia Data Release 3 as having a very different proper motion and being much more distant than Gamma Cassiopeiae.
+Finally, component D, about 21 arc-minutes distant, is the naked-eye star HR 266 (HD 5408), itself a quadruple system and thought to be associated although separated by about a parsec.